Biology | Botany | Zoology

 Grading Scheme: Letter Grade

-The role of plants in the development of civilization and the influence of plants on world history, politics, economics and culture.
-A survey of useful and harmful plants and plant products.
-(B)
+Role of plants in development of civilization and influence of plants on world history, politics, economics and culture.
+Survey of useful and harmful plants and plant products.
+This course affords students the ability to critically examine and evaluate the principles of the scientific method, model construction, and use the scientific method to explain natural experiences and phenomena.

 Attributes: General Education - Biological Science